-Although you're not often aware of them, the water jet openings on the underside of the toilet bowl rim can become dirty and clogged with bacteria and mineral deposits.
-Colonies of bacteria forming here can become a health concern, and mineral deposits clogging the toilet jets can interfere with the flow of water.
+Although you're not often aware of them, the water jet openings on the underside of a toilet rim can become dirty and clogged with bacteria and mineral deposits.
+Colonies of bacteria forming there can become a health concern, and mineral deposits clogging the toilet jets can interfere with the flow of water.
 Here are tips on how to clean under the rim of a toilet to help you avoid these problems.

 The Role of the Rim Jets

 The rim jets are the openings through which water from the toilet tank flows down into the bowl to start the flush cycle.
 If you've noticed how the water flows down in a circular direction into the bowl, this is because the water jets are angled in a way to create a circular direction of flow.
 This circular motion makes for more effective flushing action.

 Symptoms of Clogged Jets

 When the rim jets on your toilet get clogged, usually with mineral deposits such as lime and calcium scale, you may notice that the toilet does not flush completely, or that it takes an unusually long time for the water in the tank to empty down into the bowl.
 Or, you may notice that the normal diagonal flow of water from the jets has become vertical.

 And with calcium deposits clogging the jets and slowing the water flow, bacteria are more likely to form inside the hollow rim of your toilet.
-Thanks to the constant flow of water, a toilet is not the most unsanitary part of your home (kitchens actually have more bacteria than most bathrooms), but any time a toilet stops flushing efficiently, the chances of bacteria growth are increased.
+Thanks to the constant flow of water, a toilet is not the dirtiest part of your home (kitchens actually have more bacteria than most bathrooms), but any time a toilet stops flushing efficiently, the chances of bacteria growth are increased.
 And a toilet that gets used rarely is more likely to find its jets clogged with bacterial growth.

 Inspecting the Jets